McPlayHD/LootrunStatistics/README.md

 ## Installation

-Download the latest version of the mod.
-(You can find it to the right under "Releases" or you can download it [here](https://github.com/McPlayHD/LootrunStatistics/releases/download/beta-v0.4/lootrunstatistics-0.4.jar) directly.)
+[Download](https://github.com/McPlayHD/LootrunStatistics/releases/download/beta-v0.4/lootrunstatistics-0.4.jar) the latest version of the mod.

+You can find specific versions of the mod in the ["Releases"](https://github.com/McPlayHD/LootrunStatistics/releases) page to the right.

 Put the compiled `.jar` file into your `%appdata%/.minecraft/mods/` folder.